Air Conditioner Repair Checklist

 - Confirm your hands and feet aren’t wet before you work on the panel or breakers.

 - Look for the breaker marked “AC” and ensure it’s in the “on” position.
-If it’s overloaded, the breaker will be in the middle of the panel or “off” location.
+If it’s overloaded, the breaker will be in the "off" position.

 - Firmly transfer the lever back to the “on” position.
 If it instantaneously flips again, don’t touch it and contact us at 256-801-4701.
 A fuse that keeps flipping might signal your house has an electrical issue.